TheOdinProject/curriculum/ruby/ruby.md

 * What is the hash rocket?
 * How do you access data in a hash?
 * How do you change data in a hash?
+* What are options hashes?
+* How do you delete data from a hash?
 * How do you add hashes together?
 * How do you list out all the keys or values?
 * How do you see if the hash contains a key or value?
 * What is a set?

 ##### Check these out First
 * [Treehouse's intro to Hashes video](http://www.youtube.com/watch?v=NvXeDtKkXq8), and don't worry about the awesome_print gem, it's not required.